dennisblokland/NihongoBot/README.md

     cd NihongoBot
     ```

-2. Restore dependencies:
+2. Restore dependencies for all projects:
     ```sh
     dotnet restore
     ```

-3. Create an `appsettings.Development.json` file in the root directory with the following content:
+3. Create an `appsettings.Development.json` file in the `NihongoBot.Server` and  `NihongoBot` directory with the following content:
     ```json
     {
         "TelegramBotToken": "YOUR_TELEGRAM_BOT_TOKEN"
     }
     ```

-4. Run the application:
+4. Navigate to the `NihongoBot.AppHost` directory:
     ```sh
+    cd NihongoBot.AppHost
+    ```

+5. Run the application:
+    ```sh
     dotnet run
     ```

-## Running with Docker
+## Migrations

+To apply database migrations, follow these steps:

-1. Build the Docker image:
+1. Navigate to the `NihongoBot.Persistence` directory:
     ```sh
-    docker build -t nihongobot .
+    cd NihongoBot.Persistence
     ```

-2. Run the Docker container:
+2. Add a new migration (if needed):
     ```sh
-    docker run -e TelegramBotToken=YOUR_TELEGRAM_BOT_TOKEN nihongobot
+    dotnet ef migrations add <MigrationName>
+    ```

+3. Apply the migrations By starting the app.

+4. To remove migrations run the following command:
+    ```sh
+    dotnet ef migrations remove --force
     ```

 ## Usage